 This batter will be runny.
 It more resembles thin soup than a thick muffin batter.
 But this is ok.
 It’s a good thing actually.
 That’s how it’s supposed to look.
 A 1/3 cup measuring cup works perfectly for portioning the batter into the muffin cups.

-These honey muffins are delightfully tender and just the right amount of sweet.
+These gluten free honey muffins are delightfully tender and just the right amount of sweet.

 Simple Gluten Free Honey Muffins